ArturoDent/read-only-non-workspace/README.md

 If you have more than 8 editor groups open - and one of those beyond 8 is the active group - this extension cannot properly refocus the active editor group after setting any non-workspace files to read-only.

-This extension will attempt to keep the Status Bar button showing the proper state: locked (read-only) or unlocked (writeable).
+This extension will attempt to keep the Status Bar button showing the proper available action fo rthe current file: lock (make it read-only) or unlock (make a read-only file writeable).
 There is no vscode extension api to directly do this however.
 There are multiple ways to change the read-only status of the current file: (1) trigger one of the read-only session commands from the Command Palette, (2) click the Status Bar button provided by this extension, and (3) click the link in the suggestion text that pops up (to set to writeable) when you try to type in a locked (i.e., set to read-only) file.

 This extension can handle (1) and (2) but there is no way to detect action (3) so the lock/unlock icon and text in the Status Bar button will be incorrect for that one case.
 Despite what the button shows the actual read-only status for the current file is changed to writeable when you take action (3).
 It will be corrected when you **save** that file.